 Are you in the Zone?

 A key step in being prepared for tsunamis is to find out if your home, school, workplace or other frequently visited places are in a tsunami hazard or evacuation zone and if your community has had tsunamis in the past.
 The National Tsunami Hazard Mitigation Program provides maps of various states and territories of the United States.
-Your local emergency management office, your state or territory's geologic or tsunami hazard website and your local National Weather Service Weather Forecast Office are good resources for information about your risk.
+Your local emergency management office, your state or territory's geologic or tsunami hazard website and your local National Weather Service Weather Forecast Office are also good resources for information about your risk.
 These are listed below by region.